 This page provides the key documents, video and links in the Countering Islamophobic Narratives project (CIK) that was undertaken in 2017 – 2018.

-The authors of the research on Belgium were Dr Hassan Bousetta and Dr Elsa Mescoli*.
-Watch the research author Dr Elsa Mescoli present their findings at the European Parliament in September 2018.
+The author of research on the UK was Arzu Merali.
+Watch the research author Arzu Merali present their findings at the European Parliament in September 2018.

-Workstream 1 looked at the Ten Dominant Narratives of Islamophobia in Belgium, looking at the historical and contemporary roots of anti-Muslim thinking, policy and practice in the national context.
+Workstream 1 looked at the Ten Dominant Narratives of Islamophobia in the UK, looking at the historical and contemporary roots of anti-Muslim thinking, policy and practice in the national context.

-Workstream 2 looked at the Ten Dominant Counter-Narratives of Islamophobia in Belgium, based on interviews with practitioners, lawyers, academics, political actors, NGOs, journalists and others.
+Workstream 2 looked at the Ten Dominant Counter-Narratives of Islamophobia in the UK, based on interviews with practitioners, lawyers, academics, political actors, NGOs, journalists and others.

-Read a short commentary and summary on those findings here [external link] – Dominant Counter-Narratives to Islamophobia – Case review: Belgium
+Read a short commentary and summary on those findings here [external link] – Delegitimizing Islamophobia: The Legal and Normative Needs of the UK

-* These reports were produced by a partner organisation in the Counter Islamophobia Toolkit project, not IHRC.
-All views expressed are the authors’ own and cannot be attributed to IHRC or the European Commission.
+* All views expressed are the author’s own and cannot be attributed to IHRC or the European Commission.